verhyppo/question_mark/projects/mimical_thus/README.md

 Allowed values for Behaviours are listed in [Behaviors](Behaviours.md) file and Passions are listed in [Passions](Passions.md)

-A basic database schema to model the problem is provided in the [DB](DB.md) file.
+A basic, not comprehensive, database schema to model the problem is provided in the [DB](DB.md) file, feel free to modify it.

 ## Outcomes